The Time of Reckoning for the Church

 Because it is time for judgment to begin from the House of Elohim (1Pe 4:17).
 It is Time of Reckoning for the Church.

-In conclusion, after we studied the seven letters to the seven churches and their messages to the churches, we can proceed to “The Revelation of the Seven Trumpets.
+In conclusion, after we studied the seven letters to the seven churches, we can proceed to “The Revelation of the Seven Trumpets.
 Greatest Prophecy Ever Told, Few Can Hear“.

 May we merit seeing the coming of our Mashiach speedily in our days.